 Here’s what I’ve been up to…

-We moved house!
+We moved house (again)!
 It’s a pottery, and Kat is a potter!
-It’s a lively and creative house with beautiful views and a bath in the garden.
+It’s a lively and creative house with beautiful views, a beautiful dog, and a bath in the garden.
 Our housemates Kat and Andy are involved in all kinds of things and it’s an inspiring, fun place to be.

-I splashed out on a trip to London – no small thing coming from way up here.
+I took a trip to London – no small thing coming from way up here.
 The sleeper train made it feel like a real adventure, but the very first parts – the ferry crossing to Mallaig and the train through the Highlands at sunset – was the best.

 Waking up eight hours later in London was weird and fun!
 Time to meet friends in hip cafes and all that city stuff…

 (And I got a rad haircut at gender-neutral hairdresser, Barberrette!)